-In addition to the security they provide, the adoption of data encryption is usually driven by the need to meet compliance regulations.
-Many organizations and standards bodies either recommend or generally require sensitive data to be encrypted to prevent unauthorized third parties or any threat actors from accessing the data.
+In addition to the security they provide, adopting data encryption is usually driven by the need to meet compliance regulations.
+Many organizations and standards bodies recommend or generally require sensitive data to be encrypted to prevent unauthorized third parties or threat actors from accessing the data.

 Disadvantages of Encryption

 Key management is one of the biggest challenges of building an enterprise encryption strategy.
-The keys to decrypt the ciphertext usually have to be living somewhere in the atmosphere.
+The keys to decrypt the ciphertext usually have to live somewhere in the atmosphere.
 The attackers generally have a pretty reasonable idea of where to look for them.

 There are a large number of best practices for encryption key management.
 The key management also adds some extra layers of complexity to the backup and data restoration process.

 Suppose a major disaster should strike the company or the individual.
-In that case, retrieving the keys and adding them to a new backup server could always increase the time needed to get started with the recovery process.
+In that case, retrieving the keys and adding them to a new backup server could increase the time needed to start the recovery process.

-Having a key management system in place isn't enough as well.
+Having a key management system in place isn't enough, well.
 The administrators should come up with a comprehensive plan for the protection of the key management system.